 Acts 13:21 Of this man’s (David) offspring God has brought to Israel a Savior, Jesus, as he promised.

 Hebrews 5:8-10 8Although he was a son, he learned obedience through what he suffered.
 9And being made perfect, he became the source of eternal salvation to all who obey him, 10being designated by God a high priest after the order of Melchizedek.

 Titus 2:13-14 13our great God and Savior Jesus Christ, 14who gave himself for us to redeem us from all lawlessness

 In conclusion, “Only” God saves.
-His Instructions for righteous living, the Law of God given through Moses, are rules, statutes and just decrees for His treasured, covenant people in order to set them apart.
-And as Paul has decreed in Romans 3:31, we are to uphold it, “if” we have chosen to be in covenant with the God of Abraham, Moses, Jesus and Paul.
+His Instructions for righteous living, the Law of God given through Moses, are rules, statutes and just decrees for His treasured, covenant people in order to set-them-apart from the pagan nations/gentiles.
+And as Paul has decreed in Romans 3:31, we are to uphold it, “if” we have chosen to be in covenant with the God of Abraham, Jesus and Paul.

 Final Thought: “Thus, all will know that there is nothing in what they have been told about you, but that you yourself (Paul) also live in observance of the law.” | James, the brother of Jesus, speaking to Paul, Acts 21:24

 - For further study of Paul’s teachings, as well as the original Greek, please see the blog posts at the bottom of this page.
 Be a Berean, and test Paul’s doctrines to the “Scriptures”.
 Please ‘share‘ this study.
 Thank you for your time!